patbi/Thenavigo_Handbook/README.md

 📚 My project, Thenavigo: is an online question and answer community.
 It is built in a conscientious atmosphere, connecting elites from all sectors.
 They share their expertise, experience and knowledge on a variety of topics, is for anyone working for themselves, but also for any everyday learner.
 It is highly valued by our beta testers with whom we are building and will build over time.
 It is available now: http://thenavigo.com

 🎙 I host our Youtube channel Thenavigo on all things new technologies.
 I talk about the technologies I use on a daily basis in my weekly publications.
-I present my work, my challenges and my successes.
+I present my work, my challenges and my success.

 💌 I write the newsletter called, Thenavigo, about the ups and downs of working for yourself.